mohamedabotir/Po-Project/README.md

 docker-compose up -d
 ```
 # then build database projects
-will create databses
+will create databses (like on mentioned on video)
-# then start ruuning services
+# then use services